axem-solutions/dem/docs/commands.md

 Delete the selected Development Environment.
 After the deletion, dem checks whether a tool image is required or not by any of the remaining local Development Environments.
-In case the tool image is not required anymore, the dem asks the user if they prefer to delete or keep it.
+In case the tool image is not required anymore, the dem asks the user if they prefer to delete it or keep it.

 Arguments:

 `DEV_ENV_NAME` Name of the Development Environment to delete. [required]

-!!! warning

-    You can't withdraw this command!

 ---